cbrun/cbrun.github.io/_posts/2019-09-04-rising-adoption-of-MBSE-capella.md

 Worldwide awareness of this solution grows and adoption rises, organizations from Europe, North America and Asia are now using Capella and experiencing the benefits of using a tool which implements a method (coined "[Arcadia](https://mbse-capella.org/arcadia.html){:target="_blank"}") and **not only a language.**

+This distinction between method, language, tool, and engineering practice is developed further in [Understanding Capella, Arcadia, and their place in MBSE]({{ site.url }}/capella-arcadia/).

 <figure>
     <a href="{{ site.url }}/images/blog/capelladay2019/forum-activity.png"><img src="{{ site.url }}/images/blog/capelladay2019/forum-activity.png"></a>
     <figcaption>Capella Forum Activity</figcaption>